nmoskaleva/dfs-trucreds-hackathon-1/README.md

 # dfs-hackathon-digital-identity

-This repository is for the DFS Digital Identity Hackathon participants who are on the "hack the code" track.
+This repository is for the DFS Digital Identity Hackathon participants who are on the "hack-the-code" track.

 There are three samples provided: